-“This program definitely tested my physical endurance/stamina, but also was immensely satisfying.
-I enjoyed getting to know people I’d never met before and working hard with the knowledge that what I was doing did make a difference…Thanks again for giving me this amazing experience!”
+“This program definitely tested my physical endurance/stamina but also was immensely satisfying.
+I enjoyed getting to know people I’d never met before and worked hard with the knowledge that what I was doing did make a difference…Thanks again for giving me this amazing experience!”

 “Thanks for another great year of SCoCo!
 I think we had an awesome group this year . . .
 I enjoyed all of our speakers and I also enjoyed being able to work at different parks this year – it made the program more interesting and allowed us to tackle a greater variety of projects.”